chroda/lolcollector/README.md

 ### Disclaimer

-The application was builded when the envolved devs have time, so along the years, this project stopped a few times.
+The application was builded when the envolved devs had time, so along the years, this project stopped a few times on development.
 But we want to develop a great application to best use of ours summoners.

 ## Since